Banteay Srei (or Banteay Srey) is a 10th century Cambodian temple dedicated

 The Second Enclosure

-the eastern and western ends, and a brick inner enclosure wall, measuring 24 by 24 m.
-The western gopura features
+eastern and western ends, and a brick inner enclosure wall, measuring 24 by 24 m.
+The western gopura features an

-an interesting bas relief depicting the duel of the monkey princes Vali and Sugreeva, as well as Rama's
+interesting bas relief depicting the duel of the monkey princes Vali and Sugreeva, as well as Rama's intervention

-intervention on Sugreeva's behalf.
-The inner enclosure wall has collapsed, leaving a gopura at the eastern end and
+on Sugreeva's behalf.
+The inner enclosure wall has collapsed, leaving a gopura at the eastern end and a brick

-a brick shrine at the western.
-The eastern pediment of the gopura shows Shiva Nataraja; the west-facing pediment
+shrine at the western.
+The eastern pediment of the gopura shows Shiva Nataraja; the west-facing pediment has an

-has an image of Durga.
-Likewise, the laterite galleries which once filled the second enclosure (one each to north
+image of Durga.
+Likewise, the laterite galleries which once filled the second enclosure (one each to north and

-and south, two each to east and west) have partially collapsed.
-A pediment on one of the galleries shows the
+south, two each to east and west) have partially collapsed.
+A pediment on one of the galleries shows the lion-man

 The First (Inner) Enclosure

-library in the south-east corner and another in the north-east corner, and in the centre the sanctuary set on a
+in the south-east corner and another in the north-east corner, and in the centre the sanctuary set on a T-shaped

-T-shaped platform 0.9 m high.
-Besides being the most extravagantly decorated parts of the temple, these have also
+platform 0.9 m high.
+Besides being the most extravagantly decorated parts of the temple, these have also been the

-been the most successfully restored (helped by the durability of their sandstone and their small scale).
-In 2010,
+most successfully restored (helped by the durability of their sandstone and their small scale).
+In 2010, the first

 The two libraries are of brick, laterite and sandstone.
 Each library has two pediments, one on